All's not what it seems

 Electronica: get ready to get scalped

-But, although shitting out PDF files onto the internet is cheaper than running a traditional printing press, it's not a no-cost option.
+But, although shitting out PDF files onto the internet is cheaper than running a printing press, it's not a no-cost option.
 There are still overheads to meet, and money needs to be made.
 Indeed, this is the predators' primary goal.
 Instead of accepting submissions and distributing them for a fee, as in the traditional model, the OA model turns things around: distribute cost-free, but charge the authors to publish their work.

 A substantial flaw in this model becomes immediately apparent: quality control.
 The academic integrity of the work being published, that is.